+Model Groups

-Model Groups Users CMIP5 has been a huge activity from concept up to present day and is ongoing - our many thanks to all who have made it so successful.
-The CMIP5 experimental design was very large, binding lots of resources.
-This was a chance to get access to more resources than the institute has available normally and to collaborate more closely across the institute.
-Possibly have major revisions to CMIP be once a generation (on a 15 year timescale) and in between (perhaps even more frequently than once every seven years) to augment the protocol around specific MIPs that address science gaps.
-"Recommendation report" for scientists, providing guidelines for future model developments and planning of the next CMIP. • From our perspective, CMIP5 has been a huge improvement
+- CMIP5 has been a huge activity from concept up to present day and is ongoing our many thanks to all who have made it so successful. - The CMIP5 experimental design was very large, binding lots of resources.
+This was a chance to get access to more resources than the institute has available normally and to collaborate more closely across the institute. - Possibly have major revisions to CMIP be once a generation (on a 15 year timescale) and in between to augment the protocol around specific MIPs that address science gaps. - "Recommendation report" for scientists, providing guidelines for future model developments and planning of the next CMIP. - Maintain the paleo-historical-future link as key source data for weighting projections - Data doi's should be applied now with versioning. - encourage more frequent core additions to archive (every 2 years?) - Find ways to increase feedback from user analysis to model groups so it can affect development paths